 ECRAID-Prime is one of the six projects funded by the European Commission's Horizon Europe program to drive therapeutic and vaccines clinical trials to boost COVID-19 and COVID-like illness treatment and prevention.

-Launched in December 2021, it will be the first-of-its-kind European Adaptive Platform Trial on COVID-19 therapeutics in the primary care setting.
-The project will build on many years of EU investment in infrastructure for primary care trials and a mature primary care research network that has pioneered novel, efficient, platform clinical trial designs.
+Launched in December 2021, ECRAID-Prime will implement Europe's first-of-its-kind European Adaptive Platform Trial on COVID-19 therapeutics in the primary care setting.
+The project continues to build on many years of EU investment in infrastructure for primary care trials and a mature primary care research network that has pioneered novel, efficient, platform clinical trial designs.

 COVID-19 therapeutics in primary care